 Cleaning up mouse droppings

 Cleaning up after mice is a time-consuming task.
 The first thing that you should do is to air out the area that the mice have been in.
 Whether it is your basement, attic or a dark cupboard, you must air it out for a minimum of 30 minutes so that any bacteria that is in the air can be expelled from the space as well.
 You should wear a face mask as a precaution anyway, even after airing out the room.

-Vacuuming and sweeping are off limits.
+Vacuuming and sweeping are off-limits.
 This can cause more dust to rise into the air, increasing the chances of you breathing in contaminated particles and getting sick.

 There is no doubt that mouse droppings are a red flag that should be taken very seriously since mice cannot only make your home dirty but can also make you sick.
-So if you find mouse droppings in your house, clean them up immediately and take measures to rid your home of rodents once and for all.
+So if you find mouse droppings in your house, clean them up immediately and take measures to rid your home of mice once and for all.